 In 2017 the NTSB published a Safety Alert expressing its concern about pilot incapacitation due to CO and a recommendation that pilots should have a CO detector in their airplanes.

 We pay good money for devices that will warn of a risk of a midair.
 Good-quality CO detectors cost less.
 Low levels are dangerous because the body doesn’t shed the toxin rapidly, so the effects multiply.
 The device has to have an effective warning system-a warning that doesn’t get your attention is worthless.
 You’ve got to know of a risk to act on it.

-Aviation Consumer reviewed CO detectors in the October 2016 issue.
-One thing that was noted is that household detectors do not alert at low levels of CO and most have a time delay before the alert triggers.
+thing that was noted is that household detectors do not alert at low levels of CO and most have a time delay before the alert triggers.
 That disqualifies them for aviation use.